svenhb/GRBL-Plotter/README.md

 A GCode sender for GRBL under windows, using DotNET 4.0 (should also work with Windows XP)
 Written in C# VisualStudio 2015.

+### New in version 1.1.0.0:
+Surface scanning for height map creation
+Autoleveling using height map
+Substitution for [Rotary Axis](https://github.com/svenhb/GRBL-Plotter/wiki/rotary-axis) (instead of X or Y control a rotary axis)
+[Subroutines](https://github.com/svenhb/GRBL-Plotter/wiki/subroutines) M98, M99 Sub-Program Call (P, L):
+DXF Import (Missing: Text and Ellipse, Spline with more than 4 points nok) Create GCode absolute or relative (for further use as subroutine)

 ### New in version 1.0.3.0:
 Two languages - german, english
 Rework the camera form